HakoSwede/BCS/README.md

 ![Hamming distance](equations/hamming.png)

 With the Hamming distance, we penalize any deviation from the target both equally and harshly.
 This is one extreme of the Minkowski distance.
-The otherextreme is reached as p approaches infinity, the Chebyshev distance:
+The other extreme is reached as p approaches infinity, the Chebyshev distance:

 ![Chebyshev distance](equations/chebyshev.png)